La Salle Explorers

 The La Salle Explorers are the varsity sports teams from La Salle University in Philadelphia.
 The Explorers compete in NCAA Division I as members of the Atlantic 10 Conference.
 The men's and women's basketball teams also participate in the Philadelphia Big 5.
 On June 3, 2019, Brian Baptiste was named director of athletics and recreation effective August 1, 2019.
 Baptiste is deputy AD for capital projects and operations at Northwestern University.
+On July 6, 2026, Jarett Gerald was announced as the next Vice President of Athletics & Recreation and Director of Athletics.
+He most recently served as the Assistant Athletics Director for Major Gifts at the University of Missouri.

 Overview

 The Explorers name

 The Explorers nickname derives from a famous mistake made by a local Philadelphia sportswriter.
 The writer thought the university was named after the French explorer Sieur de La Salle, when in fact it is named after St. Jean-Baptiste de la Salle.
 The nickname caught on, however, and has remained ever since.

 The rivalry

 La Salle's major historic rival has been the Hawks of the Saint Joseph's University, especially in men's basketball.
 Not only are both schools situated in Philadelphia, but they are also both Catholic, private institutions and are both members of both the Atlantic 10 and the Big 5.